 Dogs that can’t sit or stand properly may also have a hard time moving around.
 Their mobility might seem awkward and forced.
-Plus, a dog with limb pain might also limp or drag its foot around.
-You’ll notice a lot less jumping, running around, and playful movements.
+Plus, dogs

 5. Reduced Appetite

-Like people, a dog might eat less if it isn’t feeling well.
-It may feel nauseous or sick to the point where food doesn’t seem appealing.
+Like people, dogs might eat less if they aren’t feeling well.
+They may feel nauseous or sick to the point where food doesn’t seem appealing.
 A tooth pain symptom in a dog also includes eating less than usual.
 After all, any type of pain in the jaw or mouth will make it hard to eat or drink.

 6. Weight Loss

 When eating habits change, so does weight.
 A dog that can’t eat will quickly shed pounds, so it’s crucial to pay attention.
-And what if it’s eating but still losing weight?
-Your dog may have a less obvious digestive condition, like stomach or intestinal pain.
+And what if your pooch is eating but still losing weight?
+They may have a less obvious digestive condition, like stomach or intestinal pain.

 Urination and bowel movements can tell a lot about a dog’s health.
 Take note if your dog is having bowel movements more or less than usual.
 Diarrhea and constipation might mean something is up with the stomach or intestines.

-However, constipation also doubles as a symptom of dog back pain.
-If they can’t crouch down properly, the awkward posture can lead to constipation.
+However, constipation also doubles as a symptom of back pain in dogs.
+If they can’t crouch properly, the awkward posture can lead to constipation.
 Remember, your dog shouldn’t strain to do so.

 8. Decreased Energy